 In the early 1950s, pioneering computer scientist John von Neumann at Princeton's Institute of Advanced Studies made a suggestion that would change the face of science.
-He foresaw that computers would be crucial to solving many of the comple technical challenges facing DOE's precursor, the Atomic Energy Commission (AEC).
-To enable these solutions, von Neumann said, researchers had to understand the heart of the problem: t mathematics underlying computation.
+He foresaw that computers would be crucial to solving many of the complex technical challenges facing DOE's precursor, the Atomic Energy Commission (AEC).
+To enable these solutions, von Neumann said, researchers had to understand the heart of the problem; the mathematics underlying computation.

-In response, the AEC created its Applied Mathematical Science program.
+In response, the AEC created a mathematics program.
 Von Neumann inspired the pursuit of what until then was a fanciful dream: using equations to model and simulate real-world events ab initio, from first principles, in computers.
 Scientists, particularly physicists and engineers, describe the world in mathematical expressions, from Schrödinger's famous wave equation encapsulating an electron's behavior, to the formulae of fluid dynamics.
-Ever more powerful computers offered the possibility of doing the otherwise impossible: use mathematics to test a car's crash-worthiness and predict airflows over aircraft wings. n This is what ASCR has led the world in accomplishing.
+Ever more powerful computers offered the possibility of doing the otherwise impossible: use mathematics to test a car's crash-worthiness and predict airflows over aircraft wings.

+This is what ASCR has led the world in accomplishing.
 Until the advent of computational science, researchers could tackle questions about how the world works with either experiments (for example, lab testing how materials behave in an engine) or with theory (as in the development of quantum physics).
-Computational science has added a third pillar to researchers' toolkits: the ability to develop detailed, predictive models in silico . he Computational modeling is particularly valuable when experiments are prohibitively expensive, dangerous, time consuming or impossible.
+Computational science has added a third pillar to researchers' toolkits: the ability to develop detailed, predictive models in silico.

+Computational modeling is particularly valuable when experiments are prohibitively expensive, dangerous. time-consuming or impossible.
 For example, ASCR-supported research in data-intensive computational chemistry has been used to discover promising new drug designs and develop accurate, long-range global climate models, feats made possible only through the advent of computational science.

-ASCR is unique among the seven DOE Office of Science (SC) programs-it focuses on providing computational science resources to advance-and inspire-research in all DOE mandate areas and beyond.
-As a result, ASCR has facilitated an ideato-to-discovery computational science ecosystem that leads from equations to algorithms for HPC codes and programs in modeling and simulation that provide unparalleled discovery in fields from astrophysics to biology.
+ASCR is unique among the six DOE Office of Science programs it focuses on providing computational science resources to advance-and inspire-research in all DOE-mandated areas and beyond.
+As a result, ASCR has facilitated an idea-to-discovery computational science ecosystem that leads from equations to algorithms for HPC codes and programs in modeling and simulation that provide unparalleled discovery in fields from astrophysics to biology.

-Hiit rempore ratures excercienim quid quas eum cus, officiatemo blatemp orehend ernatiae nus aut doluptiis dolum, sum aut quatquod qui officipsam, sequamus.
-Por minulparia solore comnimpor aut facerum voles sim voluptios doluptis guiam ipsanist aut vero que sit labo.
-Oreperi utemperit eos peria se plibust, optatis porehent, odicat guasserum rest minvelese int, ipsant voluptat

-Von Neumann inspired the pursuit of what until then simulate real-world events ab initio, from first principles,